 Wit James Droughan, John Droughan, James Holley.
 Reg May Ct 1754.

 John Rayner & brother Richard Rayner were on 1757 & 1781 Bertie Co tax lists. (included all males over 16)

 May 1765 Bertie Co Ct-

-1777 Petition pledging allegiance to the state of NC and against King George III was signed by Samuel Rayner, William Rayner, Amos Ranar, and John Raner.
+The Rayner Brothers signed The 1777 Petition, pledging allegiance to the state of NC and against King George III Samuel Rayner, William Rayner, Amos Ranar, and John Raner.

 NC Archives — Rev War File